 This platform has much of its functionality built in its core, thus reducing its dependence on different 3rd-party modules.
 This means that you have fewer gateways thus hacking into Drupal websites is a lot harder.

 In addition to this, Drupal puts out security announcements known as “Security Advisories”.
 In doing so, this lets users have more transparency since they know what’s going on with its security services.

 Even with all these, this does not mean Drupal websites are completely secure.
 Therefore, you have to do your best.
 In this regard, Drupal also offers several of the best modules that can keep your site stronger.

 This CMS platform offers you many security plugins.
 And for this, visit Drupal’s security module pages for more.

 Based on Sucuri’s 2019 analysis reports WordPress had 94 percent of its documented infections even with a 62% market share.
-Likewise, outdated components showed to be the main cause of website infections.
+Likewise, outdated components are shown to be the main cause of website infections.

 That said, realize that WordPress and its core aren’t weak.
 Thus, you’ll rarely find people who can hack into the WordPress core.
 However, using outdated themes, widgets and plugins make websites powered by WordPress vulnerable.

 This does not mean that there aren’t some measures to help keep your sites safe.
 This CMS platform probably offers more security options compared to other CMS.
 Fortunately, there’s a lot you can do to secure your WordPress site.